ymath-io/ymath.io/content/courses/exponents/exponents-basic/introduction/index.md

 The base is $x-1$, and the exponent is $2y$.
 So, this expression means to multiply $x-1$ by itself $2y$ times.

 ### Identity Element
 An *identity element* is special because it doesn't change the value of another element when an operation is applied to both elements.
-For now, we can think of elements as numbers.
+For now, we can just think of elements as numbers.

 For example, the *additive identity* is 0 because adding 0 to any number doesn't change its value.
+$$5+0=5$$

-$$$$Similarly, the *multiplicative identity* is 1 because multiplying any number by 1 doesn't change its value.
+Similarly, the *multiplicative identity* is 1 because multiplying any number by 1 doesn't change its value.
+$$5\cdot1=5$$

+Since multiplication is repeated addition,

 ### Warnings
 - Usually, $x^y$ is not equal to $y^x$.
 For example, $2^3=8$ and $3^2=9$.
 This is different from addition and multiplication, where you can switch the numbers around.